-In this series, you will expand your knowledge of threats, attacks, and vulnerabilities; security technologies and tools; security architecture and design, identity and access management, risk management, and cryptography through exposure to the CompTIA Security+ SY0-501 exam objectives....
+In this series, you will expand your knowledge of threats, attacks, and vulnerabilities; security technologies and tools; security architecture and design, identity and access management, risk management, and cryptography through exposure to the CompTIA Security+ SY0-501 exam objectives.
+This curriculum is CompTIA Approved Quality Content (CAQC) and counts towards continuing educational units (CEU)....
 Read more Read less

 In this series, you will learn how to install and configure systems to secure applications, networks and devices; perform threat analysis and respond with appropriate mitigation techniques; participate in risk mitigation activities; and operate with an awareness of applicable policies, laws and regulations.
 These courses will also help you prepare for the CompTIA Security+ SY0-501 certification exam.

 This course covers domain one of the CompTIA Security+ certification exam.
 In this course, Threats, Attacks, and Vulnerabilities for CompTIA Security+, you'll learn about the various types of threats and attacks every company faces.
 First, you'll learn the ins and outs of Malware, ransom-ware, viruses, Trojans, rootkits, social engineering attacks, application vulnerabilities, and DDoS attacks.
 Next, you'll also learn the characteristics of the various types of threat actors, the skills they have and the tools they use.
 Finally, you'll learn about penetration testing and vulnerability scanning and how they're used to help tighten security and mitigate potential breaches.
 By the end of this course, you'll have a solid understanding of the various threats you're likely to face and what tools are available to mitigate these threats.